 Suffering from a shoulder injury because of your job can leave you in extreme debt.
 Not only do you have costly medical bills, but you may lose money because of time away from work.
 Workers’ compensation is designed to help dedicated employees just like you receive the compensation they deserve to help pay for the expenses related to the injuries.

 The attorneys of Schmidt Kramer want to help you during this difficult time.
-Contact us today to find out what we can do for you.
+Contact us today and speak to a York workers compensation lawyer to find out what we can do for you.